alex-shpak/hugo-book/README.md

   # You can also set value to "*" to render all sections to menu
   BookSection: docs

-  # This value is duplicate of $link-color for making active link highlight in menu bundle mode
+  # (Optional) This value is duplicate of $link-color for making active link highlight in menu bundle mode
   # BookMenuBundleActiveLinkColor: \#004ed0

-  # Include JS scripts in pages.
+  # (Optional, default false) Include JS scripts in pages.
 Disabled by default.
   # - Keep side menu on same scroll position during navigation
   BookEnableJS: true